Fred R. Harris facts for kids

 United States Senate

 In 1964, Harris ran to serve out the unexpired term of U.S. Senator Robert S. Kerr, who had died in office.
 He defeated former governor J. Howard Edmondson, who had been appointed to succeed Kerr, in the Democratic primary.
-The general election was a high-profile campaign against the Republican nominee, legendary University of Oklahoma football coach Bud Wilkinson.
+The general election was a high-profile campaign against the Republican nominee, legendary Oklahoma Sooners football coach Bud Wilkinson.
 Both parties invited political leaders from out of state to campaign for their candidates.
-Republicans brought former Vice President Richard Nixon to campaign for Wilkinson, while Harris hosted President Lyndon Johnson.
+Republicans brought former Vice President Richard Nixon to campaign for Wilkinson, while Harris hosted President Lyndon B. Johnson.
 Harris defeated Wilkinson, 51% to 49%, becoming one of the youngest members of the U.S. Senate.

-Harris was a firm supporter of President Lyndon Johnson's Great Society programs, which were often unpopular in Oklahoma.
-He voted for the Voting Rights Act of 1965, while not voting on the Civil Rights Act of 1968 or the confirmation of Thurgood Marshall to the U.S. Supreme Court.
-(Harris did indicate his support for the Act by voting for the important motion to end the filibuster conducted by its opponents.)
-In July 1967, Johnson appointed Harris to the National Advisory Commission on Civil Disorders.
+In July 1967, Johnson appointed Harris to the Kerner Commission.
 He quickly became one of its most active members and was deeply concerned about economically deprived inner-city African Americans.
 He also strongly supported agricultural programs, the Arkansas River Navigation Program, and the Indian health programs, which were all very popular in Oklahoma.

-Despite being strongly liberal from an increasingly conservative state, he was elected to a full term in 1966, defeating attorney Pat J. Patterson, 54% to 46%.
-Patterson had tried to unseat Harris by announcing his support for a constitutional amendment proposed by Senator Everett M. Dirksen to allow school boards to provide for prayers in public schools.
+Despite being strongly liberal from an increasingly conservative state, Harris was elected to a full term in 1966, defeating attorney Pat J. Patterson, 54% to 46%.
+Patterson had tried to unseat Harris by announcing his support for a constitutional amendment proposed by Senator Everett Dirksen to allow school boards to provide for prayers in public schools.
 Dirksen's amendment had enthusiastic political support in Oklahoma, but Harris opposed it in a public letter: "I believe in the separation of church and state and I believe prayer and Bible reading should be voluntary".

 During his Senate term, Harris also served briefly as chairman of the Democratic National Committee, preceded and succeeded in that position by Larry O'Brien.
 Harris was one of the final two candidates considered by Vice President and presidential nominee Hubert Humphrey to be the Democratic Party's nominee for Vice President of the United States in 1968; Humphrey chose Senator Edmund Muskie of Maine because of Harris's young age of 37.
 According to O'Brien, Humphrey vacillated between the two until finally choosing Muskie at the last minute.
 Harris broke with Johnson and Humphrey over the Vietnam War.